YuanXun9834/SG_Routing_UI_LinYuanXun/docs/Test_Procedures/Test_Procedures.md

 2. **Locate blockage list**
    - Find the blockage list panel in the bottom-right corner of the map
-   - Verify it displays "Blockages" with a count
+   - Verify it displays "🚧 Blockages" with a count in the header

+3. **Test minimize feature**
+   - Click the ▼ button in the blockage list header
+   - Verify the list collapses to show only the header (approximately 56px tall)
+   - Verify the button changes to ▲
+   - Click the ▲ button to expand
+   - Verify the full list is displayed again

-3. **Verify blockage display on map**
+4. **Verify blockage display on map**
    - Check if any blockages are displayed on the map as red circles/areas
    - Verify the blockages are visible and correctly positioned

-4. **Verify blockage list content**
+5. **Verify blockage list content**
    - Check the blockage list panel
    - If blockages exist, verify each shows:
      - Blockage name
      - Description (if available)
-   - If no blockages exist, verify "No blockages found" message
+   - If no blockages exist, verify "No blockages found" message with icon

-5. **Test refresh after addition**
+6. **Test refresh after addition**
    - Add a new blockage (see Test Procedure 6)
    - Verify the blockage list updates automatically
    - Verify the new blockage appears on the map